 Most recently upon his retirement as a Professor of Political Science David was awarded Emeritus status by the Mohawk Valley Community College’s Board of Trustees for a distinguished career as a professor, coach, and executive administrative leader.

-For his work as a professor of Political Science & History, Katz has received numerous honors.
+For his work as a professor of Political Science & History David has received numerous honors.
 Examples include his selection as the Mohawk Valley Community College recipient of the “Excellence in Teaching” award, the choice of David for the college’s “Who Made a Difference” award, and his multiple inclusions into Who’s Who Among America’s Educators.”

 During his ten year college basketball coaching tenure David earned “Coach of the Year” honors on the regional or national level six times while leading teams to top ten finishes nationally.
 As a professional educator working with high school teachers he garnered the New York State Association of Health, Physical Education, Recreation & Dance award for “Dance Teacher of the Year” for his contributions in helping teachers integrate social dance into their curriculum.